ga-wdi-lessons/rails-routing/readme.md

 get "/artists/:id/songs/:id" to "songs#show"
 ```

-Q. Given this route `artists/7/songs/14`, what do you think would be in the params hash for this route?
+**Q**.
+Given this route `artists/7/songs/14`, what do you think would be in the params hash for this route?
 ---

 > `params = { id:}`
 > Um, `:id` is used twice.
 How do we know which is which?

 Exactly!
-We need to reference our Artist ID separate from our Song ID.
+We need to reference our `Artist` ID separate from our `Song` ID.
 Our routes need to look something more like this...

 ```rb
 # We rename the first :id to :artist_id to make clear that it is the :id number of the Artist in question.
 get "/artists/:artist_id/songs" to "songs#index"
 get "/artists/:artist_id/songs/:id" to "songs#show"
 ```

-### YOU DO: Individual routes (3 min)

-Docs are your friend: [Nested Resources](http://guides.rubyonrails.org/routing.html#nested-resources)

-1. Write out the individual routes for our nested resources model
-  * We will not be replacing our resources statements in the `routes.rb` file with this.
-  * **DO NOT** check our answers with `rake routes` quite yet...
-- Once you have them written out, update "config/routes.rb".
-Indicate that the Song resources are nested within an Artist.
-- Check your answers above against with `rake routes`.

 ## BREAK (10 min)